-It is important that pet parents know the signs of vision loss so that they can provide their dogs the necessary medical attention.
-Since vision loss can be caused by many different eye conditions, any sign of ocular disease should be taken seriously in order to prevent blindness.
+Pet parents must know the signs of vision loss so that they can provide their dogs with the necessary medical attention.
+Since many different eye conditions can cause vision loss, any sign of ocular disease should be taken seriously to prevent blindness.
 Some signs of eye disease are:

 - Eye inflammation